H6gvbhYujnhwP/worktrackr-app/SESSION-LOG.md

 ### Bug fixed: Input focus loss on every keystroke — affects tickets search and contact edit modal

-Two separate instances of the same class of bug, both fixed.
+Two separate instances of the same class of bug, plus one cleanup.
+All fixed.

+---

 #### Bug 1 — `Dashboard.jsx` (tickets search input loses focus on every keystroke)